 During the summer our skin needs extra attention.
 We all know that sunburn is both bad for the skin and also very discomforting.

 Still, no matter how careful we are, sometimes sunburn happens.
-And to soothe the irritated skin, we’ll talk about best essential oils for sunburn!
+And to soothe the irritated skin, we’ll talk about the best essential oils for sunburn!

 When should you use essential oils for sunburn?